 Folk horror is not yet well defined or studied.
-This site makes a contribution by drawing together a selection of works of literature, cinema and television under one preternatural umbrella.
+This site makes a contribution by drawing together a small selection of works of literature, cinema and television under one preternatural umbrella.
+There are countless others.

 What is folk horror?